 In cases where the measured values are not stable due to the operation of the on-board isolation resistance monitoring system, etc., necessary modification for conducting the measurement may be carried out, such as stopping of the operation of the device concerned or removing it.
-Furthermore, when the device is removed, it must be proven, using drawings, etc., that it will not change the isolation resistance between the live parts and the electrical chassis.
+Furthermore, when the device is removed, it shall be proven, using drawings, etc., that it will not change the isolation resistance between the live parts and the electrical chassis.

-Utmost care must be exercised as to short circuit, electric shock, etc., for this confirmation might require direct operations of the high-voltage circuit.
+Utmost care shall be exercised as to short circuit, electric shock, etc., for this confirmation might require direct operations of the high-voltage circuit.

-2-1 Measurement method using DC voltage from off-vehicle sources
+- 2.1.
+Measurement method using DC voltage from off-vehicle sources - 2.1.1.
+Measurement instrument

-2-1-1 Measurement instrument